 The 880 indicator can be configured by using the front panel keys to navigate through a series of configuration menus or by sending commands or configuration data to any data communication port.
-Configuration using the menus is described in Section 3.2.
+Configuration using the menus is described in Section 3.2 on page 45.

-Configuration using a data communication port can be accomplished using either the EDP command set (see Section 6.0) or the Revolution configuration utility (see Section 5.2 on page 68).
+Configuration using a data communication port can be accomplished using either the EDP command set, see Section 6.0 on page 77 or the Revolution configuration utility, see Section 5.2 on page 74.